raystack/siren/docs/docs/concepts/overview.md

 - **Cortex Alertmanager:** The stored slack and pagerduty credentials per team are stored as alertmanager configs.
   Whenever there is an update in any team's slack or pagerduty credentials, a fresh copy of alertmanager config is generated from the stored credentials and synced with Cortex Alertmanager.
+A predefined template of alertmanager configuration can be found [here](../../pkg/alert/alertmanager/config.goyaml).
 This also involves setting up alert history webhook receiver which is used to capture triggered alert history.

 ### Schema Design

 Siren uses PostgresDB to store rules, templates, triggered alerts history and alertmanager configuration.
 Read in further detail [here](./schema.md)

-### Code Structure

-Reference [this](./code.md) document to understand code structure in detail.